reecetech/bamboo-specs/README.md

 docker.port variable will provide the first exposed port for creating the service check URL.

+#### INJECT Tasks

+While running tasks you may write values to a properties file which the INJECT task makes available to other tasks.
+To specify the file, use:

+    - type: INJECT
+      description: Store variables for use in other tasks
+      namespace: inject
+      propertiesFile: inject-properties.ini
+      scope: RESULT

+The file must exist when this task is run and uses a 'key=value' format.
+You must provide a relative path to the property file.
+The values will be available in the "bamoboo.<your namespace>" variable namespace, so given this properties file:

+    key=value
+    version=1.2.3

+These values will be available in other tasks (scripts, etc) as the variables "${bamboo.inject.key}" and "${bamboo.inject.version}".

+The variables will be discarded at the end of the Job if the scope is "LOCAL" and retained for other Jobs if the scope is "RESULT" (the default).

 #### Artefact Download

 	- type: ARTEFACT_DOWNLAOD